gabrielbull/php-ups-api/README.md

 Tracking parameters are:

  * `referenceNumber` The ability to track any UPS package or shipment by reference number.
 Reference numbers can be a purchase order number, job number, etc. Reference Number is supplied when generating a shipment.
+ * `requestOption` Optional processing.
+For Mail Innovations the only valid options are Last Activity and All activity.

 <a name="rate-class"></a>
 ## Rate Class